 Faith

 Our community is steeped in the traditions of faith.
-We open and close all classes with elements such as Bible verses, prayers or benedictions.
-We devote the first 30 minutes of each day to the virtues that all Christians strive to walk in as we go deeper in Christ.
-We call this virtue formation time, and there are twelve virtues in focus each year for our community.
+We open and close all classes with academic catechisms.
+We devote the first 30 minutes of each day to the virtues and Kingdom living that all Christians strive to walk in as we go deeper in Christ.
+The program increases in virtue formation focus from the 12 virtues and character development through K-3rd, then in Upper Elementary we delve into equipping students to win the battlefield of their minds, next in Logic school we focus on developing a Biblical worldview, and finally in Rhetoric school we get into Christian ethics, putting all this together to evaluate the world around us.
+We call this virtue formation time a main focus each year for our community.

-We encourage students to walk out their faith in their everyday lives.
-We also recognize that we as Academic Mentors must be modeling the Faith we are asking of our students.
-We also give end of the year awards to students that have been nominated by Academic Mentors on campus as having demonstrated virtue consistently during the school year.
+We encourage students to live counter culture and walk out their faith in their everyday lives.
+We also recognize that we, as Academic Mentors, must be modeling the Faith we are asking of our students.
+We also give end of the year awards to students who have been nominated by Academic Mentors on campus as having demonstrated virtue consistently during the school year.

 Service